How To Unclog a Vacuum Hose

 A lot depends on the type of vacuum cleaner you buy as well.
 For instance, hard floor vacuum cleaner is a better bet if you have a lot of cleaning to do.
 These vacuum cleaners come in two variations – canister and upright vacuum cleaners.
 Both have their pros and cons, and it depends on the user’s convenience.

-A profitable investment would be in buying a vacuum cleaner which is specialized in the flooring type of your apartment and also which does well on carpets and area rugs.
+A profitable investment would be in buying the best vacuum cleaner which is specialized in the flooring type of your apartment and also which does well on carpets and area rugs.
 Before buying, look out for these features:

 1. Non-marking wheels